-Lead mining and smelting processes can release industrial pollution containing high concentrations of lead (Blus et al. 1995; Bull et al. 1983; Osborn, Every, and Bull 1983).
+Lead mining and smelting processes can release industrial pollution containing high concentrations of lead (Blus et al. 1995; Bull et al. 1983; Osborn, et al. 1983).
 When feeding in such contaminated aquatic environments birds ingesting sediments and vegetation are exposed to the highest levels of lead and are at the greatest risk.
 As a consequence, wildfowl and waders are especially vulnerable.
-This source has been known to cause both occasional deaths and mass mortality events (Beyer et al. 1997; Beyer et al. 2004; Beyer et al. 2000; Blus et al. 1995; Blus et al. 1999; Sileo et al. 2001; Spears, Hansen, and Audet 2007).
+This source has been known to cause both occasional deaths and mass mortality events (Beyer et al. 1997; Beyer et al. 2004; Beyer et al. 2000; Blus et al. 1995; Blus et al. 1999; Sileo et al. 2001; Spears, et al. 2007).